Bryan Reynolds Player Props: Pirates vs. Dodgers

-The Pittsburgh Pirates, including Bryan Reynolds (hitting .257 in his past 10 games, with three doubles, a home run, six walks and two RBI), take on starting pitcher Clayton Kershaw and the Los Angeles Dodgers at Dodger Stadium, Monday at 10:10 PM ET.
+The Pittsburgh Pirates and Bryan Reynolds (.389 slugging percentage over his past 10 games, including one homer), battle starter Emmet Sheehan and the Los Angeles Dodgers at Dodger Stadium, Tuesday at 9:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Brewers.
+In his previous game he had a hitless performance (0-for-4) against the Dodgers.

 Bryan Reynolds Game Info & Props vs. the Dodgers